 I also give some additional recommendations at the end for additional areas to explore if you find these tips don’t resolve your constipation.
 For these cases, I still recommend implementing the following tips long term since they cover the foundations and are as important as the more advanced treatment methods.

 Just as pot plants need to be watered, so do humans.
 Being dehydrated can cause the stool to be too dry which makes it difficult to pass.
 Not everyone needs 8 glasses of water a day, but pay attention to thirst signals and don’t ignore them.
+Many people need to add some electrolytes to their water as dehydration is not just about water - it's about water and mineral status.
+I like the Trace Minerals 40,000 volts product.

 Movement helps to wake up our organs and oxygenate tissues.
 Routinely moving – whether it’s formal exercise or any other form of movement – is incredibly important when constipation is present.
 Humans are not designed to be sitting down for many hours a day.
 Choose movement that you enjoy and commit to it every day – once you get in to a routine it will be a habit you don’t need to think about.
 If you have chronic illness or disability and therefore have limitations, consider seeing a physical therapist for ideas suitable to your circumstances.